It’s not always apathy.

 One of the reasons why I voted in 2010 was that it went out of its way to force voters into participating in the entirety of the political process.
 It includes the right of recall, for example, the right of voters to change their minds about their previous decisions on leaders.
 We haven’t used this tool yet despite having numerous reasons to do so.
 Before this, the only thing that held voters accountable was the lack of actual change in their lives.
 If they elected bad leaders, they could simply shirk this responsibility on those who didn’t vote, ignoring the fact that abstentions don’t count in vote tallies.

 The entire thinking behind democracy is that any leader who should choose to stand for an election has the best interests of the country and constituents at heart.
 The idea is that we assess them by how the promise us they will go about it.
 But this isn’t how we select our leaders.
 We don’t select the most capable among us, or the most promising.
-We instead treat it like the Hunger Games, selecting whoever survives the murky madness of politics, whether they are good leaders or not.
+Our society has festered a politics akin to the Hunger Games, selecting whoever survives the murky madness of theft, sex, murder, and all kinds of evil done by and to them; whether they are good leaders or not.
+Sometimes, we even ignore their protestations against taking the job, and sit by as their families push them to lead us, to protect themselves.

 We believe in the act of voting, and politicians love to make it sound as if the fate of the nation is decided on Election Day, and not in the intervening five years.
 It freezes the citizen’s participating in the political process into a single moment on a single day, and blinds us to everything else.
 Even after the debacles of 2007 and 2013 elections, for example, we are making the same mistakes in the body that will be in charge of counting the votes.